Operation & Maintenance (O&M) Program

 What is System Maintenance?

-All septic systems need regular maintenance to keep it operating and healthy.
-Proper maintenance will increase the longevity and reduce the chance of premature failure.
+Every septic system needs regular maintenance to keep it operating and healthy.
+Proper maintenance will increase its longevity and reduce the chance of premature failure.
 A failing septic system is a public health hazard because sewage contains pathogens that cause disease.
 Basic guidelines of onsite system/septic system maintenance are:

 - Inspect the system and have the tank pumped regularly.